orenfromberg/orenfromberg.tech/content/blog/the-square-root-of-t/index.md

 ---
-title: The square root of two
+title: The Irrational Square Root of Two
 date: 2026-03-14 06:47
 description: Proving that no rational number squared can equal two
 tags: [Math]